Speed & Velocity

 velocity

-Displacement is measured along the shortest path between two points and thus its magnitude is always less than or equal to the distance.
-The magnitude of the displacement approaches the distance as distance approaches zero.
+Displacement is measured along the shortest path between two points and its magnitude is always less than or equal to the distance.
+The magnitude of displacement approaches distance as distance approaches zero.
 That is, distance and displacement are effectively the same (have the same magnitude) when the interval examined is "small".
-Since speed is based on distance and velocity is based on displacement, these two quantities are effectively the same (have the same magnitude) when the time interval examined is "small" or, in the language of calculus, the magnitude of an object's average velocity approaches its average speed as the time interval approaches zero.
+Since speed is based on distance and velocity is based on displacement, these two quantities are effectively the same (have the same magnitude) when the time interval is "small" or, in the language of calculus, the magnitude of an object's average velocity approaches its average speed as the time interval approaches zero.

-Δt → 0 ⇒ v → |v|
+t → 0 ⇒ v → |v|

 v = |v|